 Get me in the kitchen to cook and I can literally spend the whole day happily cooking away.
-But cleaning up, I hate and oh boy you should see my kitchen some days after a recipe creating.
+But cleaning up afterwards I hate with a passion.
+Oh boy you should see my kitchen some days after a recipe creating session.

-The parchment paper just protects my baking trays and makes them so much easier to clean afterwards, plus it stops any food from sticking to.
+The parchment paper just protects my baking trays and makes them so much easier to clean afterwards, plus it stops any food from sticking too.

 Sides for Peach Barbecue Chicken Tray Bake